NREL/EnergyPlus/doc/src/docs/EngineeringReference/13b-EncyclopaedicRefs.md

 The required volumetric water flow rate as above should be restricted by the pump in the water loop.

-If <div img="image4201.txt">\(AirFlowScaleFactor\)</div> and <div img="image4202.txt">\(WaterFlowScaleFactor\)</div> equal unity, the loop flow rates become the design flow rates of the Reference Unit (after scaled by the rated heating capacity).
+If <span>$AirFlowScaleFactor$</span> and <span>$WaterFlowScaleFactor$</span> equal unity, the loop flow rates become the design flow rates of the Reference Unit (after scaled by the rated heating capacity).
 The Rated Volumetric Air Flow Rate and Rated Volumetric Water Flow Rate are introduced here to correlate with the actual flow rates in the air and water loops, in case that these differ from the design specification.
-Certainly, it is recommended that the Rated Volumetric Air Flow Rate and Rated Volumetric Water Flow Rate are selected in the way that <div img="image4203.txt">\(AirFlowScaleFactor\)</div> and <div img="image4204.txt">\(WaterFlowScaleFactor\)</div> are unity, so as to get more accurate results from the performance curves.
+Certainly, it is recommended that the Rated Volumetric Air Flow Rate and Rated Volumetric Water Flow Rate are selected in the way that <span>$AirFlowScaleFactor$</span> and <span>$WaterFlowScaleFactor$</span> are unity, so as to get more accurate results from the performance curves.

 Performance curves: